carbon-design-system/carbon/CONTRIBUTING.md

 ![Bad commits](http://i.imgur.com/xFzKghl.png)

 ## Submitting Pull Requests

 When you're ready to push code up the repo, push your commits to your own remote branch that matches your `<feature-branch-name>`.

+If you're not a contributor, you can fork this repo and push commits your fork.

 ```bash
 $ git push origin <feature-branch-name>